 [Editor's note: A special thanks to LeanData for being a gold sponsor at EXCEED 2017!]

-Let me start by first saying this: As a Sales Operations professional, I 100-percent want to attend the EXCEED conference next year.
+Let me start by first saying this: As a sales operations professional, I 100% want to attend the EXCEED conference next year.

 Our role is changing.
-That means we need — and want — to learn from our peers’ experiences.
-That’s why EXCEED matters.
+That means that we need—and want—to learn from our peers' experiences.
+That's why EXCEED matters.

 I was humbled to be invited to lead one of the roundtables and also take part in some of the other discussions.
 What I learned is literally too long to list here.
 But I do want to share four key takeaways for me.

-From Reactive to Proactive: There was a lot of conversation about not getting caught up in the Sales Ops “box.”
+There was a lot of conversation about not getting caught up in the sales ops "box."
 Again, we want to be the go-to helpers.
-It’s who we are.
-At the same time, there’s clearly a realization that we practitioners have to be strong advocates not just for ourselves, but the role itself.
-Sales Ops no longer is just about implementing strategy handed down from above.
-It’s about using data to help craft the strategy in the first place.
-But my sense is that we’re still not quite adept at making that argument.
+It's who we are.
+At the same time, there's clearly a realization that we practitioners have to be strong advocates not just for ourselves, but the role itself.
+Sales ops no longer is just about implementing strategy handed down from above.
+It's about using data to help craft the strategy in the first place.
+But my sense is that we're still not quite adept at making that argument.
 In other words, we all need to learn to become more comfortable putting on those marketing hats to persuade our management teams that we can affect the trajectory of the business.

-One Benefit of Technology: As we all know, emerging tech tools are allowing us to do our jobs better.
-But it was interesting to listen to others talk about how technology not only is giving us better data to analyze, but it’s also freeing up time to really dig into the more strategic aspect of the job.
+As we all know, emerging tech tools are allowing us to do our jobs better.
+But it was interesting to listen to others talk about how technology not only is giving us better data to analyze but also freeing up time to really dig into the more strategic aspect of the job.

-Emotional Quotient: The most respected people I’ve met in Sales Ops have a high EQ.
-They’re listeners.
-They’re always thinking.
-They have a lot to say...but they listen more than they talk.
-And when they do say something, it’s succinct and well-thought-out.
-Being around so many talented Sales Ops people at EXCEED was a great reminder that just listening can be one of the most important things we do.
-Because it’s only after we really understand the challenges we face that we can offer knowledgeable solutions.
+The most respected people I've met in sales ops have a high EQ.
+They're listeners.
+They're always thinking.
+They have a lot to say, but they listen more than they talk.
+And when they do say something, it's succinct and well-thought-out.
+Being around so many talented sales ops people at EXCEED was a great reminder that just listening can be one of the most important things we do, because it's only after we really understand the challenges we face that we can offer knowledgeable solutions.